-The pupils are not required to sit the Senior School Entrance Examination and it is anticipated that they will all move to the Senior School.
+Pupils in the Junior School are not required to sit the Senior School Entrance Examination and it is anticipated that they will all move to the Senior School.
 However, the final decision about whether a pupil will be accepted into the Senior School is at the discretion of the Headmaster.